ikr/ikr.su/cv_content.md

 It was a constant creativity bliss: all those small programs and games I made and hardly ever really finished — because I was only 12, and because new shiny ideas appeared faster than I could code.
-Since the very beginning I had no doubts at all that I'll be coding all my life.
+Since the very beginning I had no doubts at all that **I'll be coding all my life**.

 ## Education